 This case study shows how a weaker negotiating partner can successfully use power negotiation to win a good agreement with a stronger negotiating partner.

 Although the following case study entails a similar problem faced by two countries, the lessons learned can be applied to any similar business negotiation model.
-On October 3, 1987, The Free Trade Agreement (FTA) was signed by representatives of Canada and the United States after two strenuous years of intense negotiations.
+On October 3, 1987, representatives of Canada and the United States signed The Free Trade Agreement (FTA) after two strenuous years of intense negotiations.

 The problem was that the United States wasn’t especially interested in such a free trade partnership agreement.
-The U.S. was in addition also becoming increasingly protectionist during this same time period.
+The US was, in addition, also becoming increasingly protectionist during this time period.
 The result was that Canada was facing a whole host of penalties and countervailing actions against Canadian goods.
 Canada clearly needed a plan to gain power leverage.

 The first step that Canada took was in the form of preparation by developing a succinct plan.
 A chief negotiator, Simon Reisman, was appointed by the Canadian Prime Minister himself.
-He established an ad-hoc organization called the trade negotiations office (TNO) which reported directly to the Canadian Government Cabinet and had access to highest levels of bureaucracy.
-It established in no uncertain terms their negotiation goals and objectives which included a strong dispute resolution mechanism that the Canadians felt were vitally important to their success.
+He established an ad-hoc organization called the Trade Negotiations Office (TNO).
+This organization reported directly to the Canadian Government Cabinet and had access to highest levels of bureaucracy.
+It established in no uncertain terms its negotiation goals and objectives.
+These included a strong dispute resolution mechanism that the Canadians felt was vitally important to their success.

 The Free Trade Agreement between the two countries created the largest bilateral trade relationship in the world.
 Canada achieved its objectives because of its detailed planning and the intense focus of its negotiating team despite the asymmetry in power between the two nations.